Higher order tangent bundles: Tangent bundle of order for Banach manifolds

 Invoking theorem \ref{osc k admits a vb} we introduce an special lift of a given Riemannian metric $g$ from the base manifold $M$ to its higher order tangent bundle $T^kM$.
 Let $\{(U_\a,\s_\a)\}_{\a\in I}$ be an atlas for $M$.
 Denote by $g_\a:TU_\a\times TU_\a\to \R$ the local representative of the metric $g$ restricted to the chart $(U_\a,\s_\a)$.
 Fix $k\in \N$ and consider the v.b. trivializations introduced in theorem \ref{osc k admits a vb}.
 For every $\a\in I$ define the bilinear symmetric form

 mapping $\Big([\g_1,x]_k,[\g_2,x]_k\Big)$ to

 where $proj_i$ stands for the projection to the $(i+1)$'th factor.

 Due to the transition functions $\P_{\b\a}^k$ the family $\{G_\a\}_{\a\in I}$ defines a Riemannian metric on $T^kM$. \begin{Rem} In the case that $M$ is modeled on a Hilbert manifold (or a self dual Banach space \cite{Lang}), we deal with Riemannian metrics.
-But if we go one step further then we will loose the definiteness condition of our metrics. \end{Rem}
+But if we go one step further then we will loose the definiteness condition of our metrics. \end{Rem} \begin{Rem} Let $M$ be a Hilbert manifold.
+As a result of theorem \ref{osc k admits a vb} and theorem 3.1, chapter VII \cite{Lang} we can assume that a system of local trivializations $\{(\P_\a^k,\pi_k^{-1}(U_\a) )\}_{\a\in I}$ consists only orthogonal trivializations that is the transition maps take values in the orthogonal (or Hilbert) group